WebAssembly/design/Modules.md

 * after the MVP, sections containing [debugging/symbol information](Tooling.md) or
   a reference to separate files containing them; and
 * possibly other sections in the future.
-Sections declare their type and byte-length and sections with unknown types are silently ignored.
+Sections declare their type and byte-length.
+Sections with unknown types are silently ignored.

 While WebAssembly modules are designed to interoperate with ES6 modules